rajfal/rajfal.github.io/_posts/2018-01-13-Get-CSV-data-from-MySQL.md

 ---

-The idea here is to exort records from a relational database, such as MySQL, into a CSV (comma separated values) file format that will then be used to import into a Neo4j graph.
+The idea here is to export records from a relational database, such as MySQL, into a CSV (comma separated values) file format that will then be used to import into a Neo4j graph.

 An example of a denormalized dataset sourced from several tables by combining selected fields